mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

     - `OutWidth`/`OutHeight` are optional, and if specified, will rescale images to a specific size when saving.
 This is useful to save filespace by outputting to a smaller res.
     - `PromptReplace` can be used like `PromptReplace: some_tag = new text here`.
 Note the `=` symbol to separate the original text with the new text.
 That will change a prompt of for example `my prompt with some_tag stuff` to `my prompt with new text here stuff`
         - Unlike other modes, the PromptReplace is case-sensitive - if you use capitals in your prompt, you need capitals in your replace matcher.
+        - If you want multiple replacements in one value, you can just do `PromptReplace` and `Prompt Replace` and `Prompt    Replace` and etc. as they are all parsed the same.
 - Note that it will be processed from bottom to top - so if you have `samplers`, then `steps`, then `seeds`, it will:
     - choose one sampler and step count, and iterate all seeds.
     - then it will do the next sample and step count, and iterate all seeds.